Watson Glaser Practice Test & Free Sample Questions [2025]

-The Watson Glaser test consists of 40 multiple-choice questions to be completed within 30 minutes.
-It is a crucial requirement for candidates applying for training contracts and vacation schemes, particularly in the legal profession.
+The Watson Glaser test, also known as the Watson Glaser Critical Thinking Appraisal (WGCTA), assesses candidates’ critical thinking and reasoning skills.
+It is a widely-used pre-employment test and a crucial requirement for candidates applying for training contracts and vacation schemes, particularly in the legal profession.

-Amit, Watson Glaser Test Expert at JobTestPrep
+Watson Glaser Test PrepPack

 Have a question?
 Contact me at: